 What if I am disqualified from receiving financial aid because of failure to maintain Satisfactory Academic Progress?

 You will lose all financial aid eligibility, including your work-study funds.
 Your supervisor will be notified that you can no longer work.
 If you submit an appeal and/or sign an academic contract and the program Dean approves you to continue enrollment, you may be able to have your work-study funds reinstated and begin working again.
-Please keep in mind that if you fall below 5.5 credits in the course of a term, you will lose your work-study eligibility.
+Please keep in mind that if you fall below half time credits in the course of a term, you will lose your work-study eligibility.

 What expenses can I pay with my federal work-study earnings?